pilotmoon/popclipweb/site/dev/snippets.md

 ![](./media/shot-snippet-error-3.png "PopClip bar showing error message.")

-If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the snippet will install without the usual "unsigned extension" warning.

 In the absence of an `identifier` field, the `name` acts as the identifier for the extension.
 Installing a snippet with the same name as an existing snippet will replace it.